+Three-Year Accelerated College Preparatory Program

 SUBJECT CREDITS COMMENTS

 English 4 Courses must have a major concentration in composition and literature.

-Mathematics 3 One must be Algebra 1 or higher.
+Mathematics 4 One must be Algebra 1 or higher or a series of courses equivalent to Algebra 1 or higher and Geometry or a series of courses equivalent to Geometry are required.

 Science 3 Two must have lab components.

 World History 1

 United States History 1

 Economics .5

 American Government .5

 Foreign Language 2 Students must pass two credits in the same foreign language unless the student is a native speaker of or can otherwise demonstrate competency in a language other than English.
 If the student has completed at least four years of school in his/her native country or can demonstrate competency in another language, the student may replace the language requirement with two credits in other academic courses.

-Electives 3 Any course listed in the Florida State High School Course Code Directory and approved by the Course Review Committee [†] that is appropriate for Gr.
+Electives 2 Any course listed in the Florida State High School Course Code Directory and approved by the Course Review Committee that is appropriate for Gr.
 9 or above may fulfill an elective credit for graduation except study hall and other courses identified as noncredit.